Chuka massacre: Aftermath and trial

 Days after the massacre, a new commander-in-chief, General George Erskine, arrived in Kenya in June 1953.
 He quickly sought to change the conduct of the security forces.
 In a directive to all troops he stated: "I will not tolerate breaches of discipline leading to unfair treatment of anybody," and ordered that "every officer ... should stamp on at once any conduct which he would be ashamed to see used against his own people."
 However, Erskine took the decision to cover up what had happened.

-A military inquiry was hastily convened for the following Monday on 22 June but its findings were never made public.
-Rumours of what had happened spread quickly, but the colonial government refused to acknowledge the affair publicly.
+A military inquiry was convened for the following Monday on 22 June but its findings were never made public.
+Rumours of what had happened spread, but the colonial government refused to acknowledge the affair publicly.
 Fragments of information nonetheless found their way into the public record.
 In an effort to prevent a haemorrhaging of support towards the Mau Mau in the Chuka area, the colonial government authorised the payment of compensation to the families of the murdered villagers.
-General Erskine then wrote personally to local chiefs, up to then allies, to reassure them that "investigations have satisfied me that whoever is to blame, it is not any of the persons killed."
-However the army did not pass its findings to the Attorney General, and so prosecutions could not be taken forward "due to lack of evidence".
+General Erskine then wrote to local chiefs, up to then allies, to reassure them that "investigations have satisfied me that whoever is to blame, it is not any of the persons killed."
+The army did not pass its findings to the Attorney General, and so prosecutions could not be taken forward "due to lack of evidence".

 All of the soldiers involved in the Chuka patrols were placed under open arrest at Nairobi's Buller Camp, but Erskine decided not to prosecute them.
 Instead, he would make an example of their commanding officer, Major Griffiths.
 And, rather than risk bringing publicity to the Chuka affair, Erskine was able to obtain evidence to have Griffiths charged with the murder of two other suspects in a separate incident that had taken place a few weeks before the Chuka massacre.
 However, the 5th KAR soldiers giving evidence at the courts martial in November 1953 refused to speak frankly against Griffiths.
-He was acquitted of the charge and rest of the soldiers were not charged either.
+He was acquitted of the charge and the rest of the soldiers were not charged.
 Griffiths was put before a second court-martial following the McLean inquiry's findings charged with the murder of the first guide.
+In November 1953, he was acquitted.

-On 11 March 1954, he was found guilty of murder and sentenced to seven years' imprisonment; he was cashiered from the Army and served his sentence in Wormwood Scrubs in London.
-To this day, none of the soldiers involved in the massacre has been prosecuted.
+Following public outcry, however, Griffiths was then tried under six separate charges of torture and disgraceful conduct for torturing two unarmed detainees, including a man named Njeru Ndwega.
+At his court-martial, it was stated that Griffiths had made Ndwega take off his pants, before telling a teenage African private to castrate him.
+When the private, a 16-year-old Somali named Ali Segat, refused to do this, Griffiths instead ordered him to cut off Ndwega's ear, to which Segat complied.
+On 11 March 1954, Griffiths was found guilty on five counts.
+He was sentenced to five years in prison and was cashiered from the Army.
+He served his sentence at Wormwood Scrubs Prison in London.
+None of the other ranks involved in the massacre has been prosecuted.